RajatJangra2653/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 In this lab, you will complete the following tasks:
 - Task 1: Create an Azure Cosmos DB for NoSQL account and configure the SDK project.
-- Task 2: Bulk inserting a twenty-five thousand documents.
+- Task 2: Bulk inserting twenty-five thousand documents.
 - Task 3: Observe the results.

 ## Estimated Timing: 30 minutes